 What area of speech and language interests you the most?

 That is another tough question!
-Currently, social communication and pragmatics are really interesting to me, as well as AAC and technology.
+Currently, stuttering and AAC are my biggest interests.
 As we know, technology is advancing each and every day, and I love seeing how individuals with complex communication needs can benefit from it - like using Alexa, voice-to-text features like Siri, and more.
 I think it would be neat to work closely with those who develop AAC devices and give a perspective from an SLP’s viewpoint as to what may work best for the individuals who use the devices.

 What made you make the jump from Massachusetts to Denver?